akshaymarch7/blog/ckt5l08ns02a87us14jzbhcyh.md

 This is the most famous quote from Namaste JavaScript series, a lot of my Youtube subscribers have already requested this to be printed on a tee.
 - **undefined**  or **swag++** or any other 1-2 word print
 Simple, plain, minimalistic wordplay with a geeky word or 2-word, we can play with fonts and colors and aesthetic to make it look cool
-- **Itni shakti hume dena DATA**
+- **Itni shakti hume dena DATA**  or **Neki kar, GitHub pe daal** or any other 1 liner
-Haha, this would be a witty line to which all Engineers will be able to relate to.
+Haha, this would be any Geeky witty line to which all Engineers will be able to relate to.

 - **Any creative technical line**
 This is open, you can come up with your own unique creative ideas, just make sure they are geeky.
 It could be funny, witty, motivating, or anything from Namaste JS also.